Krita is licensed under the GNU General Public License (GPL), version 3. This license gives you the following rights:

 Krita respects your privacy, no registration is needed, no connection to the internet is made if you decide to install and use Krita.

-If Krita is installed using Steam or the Windows Store, those stores will use the internet to check for updates.
+If Krita is installed using Steam or the Microsoft Store, those stores will use the internet to check for updates.

 Your Operating System might track your usage of Krita: Windows registers every executable you run with Microsoft.
 We do have access to the statistics, but there is nothing that can be tracked down to any individual user.

-Krita as sold in the Windows Store and on Steam is also licensed under the GNU Public License version 3.
-Krita has a price the Windows Store and Steam: the income pays for development.
+Krita as sold in the Microsoft Store and on Steam is also licensed under the GNU Public License version 3.
+Krita has a price the Microsoft Store and Steam: the income pays for development.